WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     ~~~
     location /shiny/appname/ {
       auth_basic "Username and Password are required";
-      auth_basic_user_file /usr/local/share/public/shiny_server/pwds/appname_pwds;
+      auth_basic_user_file /usr/local/share/public/shiny_server/pwds/appname.pwds;
     }
     ~~~
-    Notice that you should have one and only of the above for each `appname`, although the reference file `appname_pwds` could be the same for more than one app
+    Notice that you should have one and only of the above for each `appname`, although the reference file `appname.pwds` could be the same for more than one app
   - check the configuration is correct:
     ~~~
     sudo nginx -t